kimrojas/Computational-Material-Science/QE/Bandstructure-processing/Bandstructure_calculation.md

 ```

 ***NOTE:***
-In my input, I used A (not celldm(1)), so I needed to convert the new lattice vector to Angstrom.
+In my input, I used A (not celldm(1)), so I needed to convert the new lattice parameter to Angstrom.
 </br> 6.0156299844 Bohr = 3.1833343 Angstrom

 7. Use the new lattice parameter *A* (or celldm(1)) for the succeeding calculations.